otaviojava/money-api-book/en/chapter1.md

 So would this solve all our problems?
 No it wouldn't, too many things could go wrong here.

-* We have to force ourselves and our colleagues  to always use the utility class, and we never forget to do so.
+* We have to force ourselves and our colleagues  to always use the utility class, and never forget to do so.
 * We have to define utility classes for different services or introduce a general  abstraction.

 ``` java